AbelSAnderson/MurderMansion/README.md

 ### Winning

 After playing through the game and correctly gussing the murderer, you can enter your name to be put in the high scores list.
-You score starts at 2044 and points are deducted each time you perform an action, end your turn, or incorrectly accuse a suspect
+You score starts at 2044 and points are deducted each time you perform an action, end your turn, or incorrectly accuse a suspect.

 <img width="1487" alt="Winning Screen" src="https://user-images.githubusercontent.com/52411731/116434514-77f29480-a818-11eb-9e3f-85a14075f619.png">